awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 NOTE - Third party storage provider are not officially supported by Mountpoint for Amazon S3.

+For more details on how Mountpoint handles endpoint, please see our [configuration documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/CONFIGURATION.md#endpoints-and-aws-privatelink).

 ## Directory disappear after deleting all the files within it

 Amazon S3 does not support directories and objects are just grouped using prefix.
 Mountpoint automatically infers a directory structure for your bucket by treating the `/` separator after prefix in your object keys as a delimiter between directories.

-So, if all the files within a prefix is deleted, the prefix itself cease to exist.
+So, if all the files within a prefix are deleted, the prefix itself and the corresponding directory cease to exist.
 In this case, it is expected that mountpoint will not be able to show the directory for listing or other file system operation.

-Workaround to persist a directory could be creating a hidden empty file (for example, `.keep`).
+Workaround to persist a directory could be creating an empty file (for example, `.keep`).
+These files can be hidden as `ls` filters out files with prefix `.` without `-a` option.

 For more details on how Mountpoint maps S3 object keys to files and directories, see the [semantics documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#mapping-s3-object-keys-to-files-and-directories).